AlSpudnik/Spudnik-Drive-mk-III/README.md

 Between stages, use high-quality film capacitors with a rated voltage of at least 400 volts (with an increase in anode voltage to the Fender level, capacitors are 680 volts).
 For C2, C3, C4, C9 I used Evox Rifa MMK Metal Film.
 For C5, C6, C10 used soviet KSO (КСО).
 For С7, C8 soviet K73.
 For C1, C7 Nichicon 50V BP.

+As can be seen in the diagram, the lamp preheating is turned on immediately when the device is connected to the network, and the switch of the IEC320 AC-17 socket is connected as Standby.

 The power transformer must have a shielding layer between the mains winding and the anode winding.
 Or the heater winding—with a center tap connected to ground—should be wound between them.

 ### Parts List: